Maternity leave in NZ

 Sorting out maternity leave (sometimes known as parental leave or paternity leave for some dads out there) can be daunting for both parents-to-be and their employers.
 Remember, you are legally entitled to paid maternity so long as you meet the simple criteria.
 Knowing exactly where you stand and what steps to take and when to take them, will make you feel comfortable talking to your employers about maternity leave.

-You can also find detailed information about maternity leave in NZ at the parental leave section on the Department of Labour website.
+You can also find detailed information about current maternity leave entitlements in NZ in the parental leave section on the Ministry of Business Innovation and Employment website.

 Key facts about maternity leave/parental leave